British Rail Class 71: Rebuilds and renumberings

 By the late 1960s there was less work for the class, and several members were placed in store.
 Ten examples were eventually converted between 1967 and 1968 at the British Rail workshops in Crewe into electro-diesel locomotives.
 They were originally assigned the numbers E7001–E7010 but were numbered E6101–E6110 and classified type HB in the pre-TOPS scheme.
 Under TOPS the rebuilt ten became Class 74.

 As a result of the rebuilds there were three renumberings from the remaining Class 71s (E5018, E5020 and E5022) to fill the gaps that were left by rebuilding of original locomotives E5003, E5005 and E5006.

 The remaining fourteen became Class 71, numbered 71001 to 71014 under the TOPS scheme.

 The end

-The class survived relatively un-scathed with no members being scrapped early.
+The class survived relatively unscathed with no members being scrapped early.
 Two were awaiting repair at Ashford due to failures and the end finally came on the last day of 1977 when all 14 members were withdrawn en bloc as a result of motive power rationalisation.
 Their rostered duties were turned over to Class 73 electro-diesels as part of a new timetable and better use of that class.